(Countries in italics: not recognized by Switzerland)

 To ensure that the most recent documents are available at all times, reference is made to the website of the European Commission.
-The documents can be found on the right under "Info": (Travel documents issued by third countries and territorial entities (Part I); Travel documents issued by Member States (Part II); Travel documents issued by international organisations and other entities subject to international law (Part III); List of known fantasy and camouflage passports)
+The documents can be found at the bottom of the page under "Related documents": (Travel documents issued by third countries and territorial entities (Part I); Travel documents issued by Member States (Part II); Travel documents issued by international organisations and other entities subject to international law (Part III); List of known fantasy and camouflage passports).

 - The maximum duration of short stays within the Schengen Area is 90 days in any 180-day period.
 The entry and departure dates are also used in the calculation of the duration of stay.